simonlegrand/pysit/readme.md

     where `YourComputerName` stands for the actual name of your computer.

-3. Install ObsPy by pip.
-We assume that you already have **pip** installed.
-If not, please go to the [webpage of pip] to install **pip** first.
-With **pip** installed, you can install ObsPy by executing the following command:
+3. (Optionnal but recommended) Install mpi4py:

     ```sh
-    $ pip install obspy
+    $ pip install mpi4py
     ```

-4. Install necessary external softwares [PETSC] and [petsc4py].
-Assume that you clone or download the PySIT package at directory `/PATHTOPYSIT`.
-First go to the directory by executing the following command:
+4. For MAC OS users: Install necessary external softwares [PETSC] and [petsc4py].
+(May be useless)

-    ```sh
-    cd /PATHTOPYSIT
-    ```

-    Then, execute the following commands to install PETSC and petsc4py.
-For linux users please use:

-    ```sh
-    pip install petsc
-    pip install petsc4py
-    ```

     Petsc has several dependencies such as gcc, gfortran or lapack.
 Install them with your package manager if needed.

-    For MAC OS users:
-    The former linux procedure should work but it has not been tested yet.

     ```sh
     $ source ./install_petsc4py_OSx.sh